st3lll4/business-task-python/README.md

 # Hi!

-This is a repository for a test task for a new employer.
+This is a repository for a test task.

 ## What it does
 A web application that lets users: